truenas/webui/README.md

 # Testing Images

-You can download and test running the latest version of webui anytime using pre-built images.
+You can download and test running the latest version of the TrueNAS WebUI anytime using pre-built images.

 Images only require the environment variable TNIP to be set to the IP or Hostname of your local TrueNAS instance.